 3) Closing Sighting and Ullage Ports

 An ullage tank is a tank that is almost full.
 On an oil tanker, all ullage ports must be closed securely and not opened until there is a requirement.
-No sampling, sound or auditing of tanks must be in progress while connecting or disconnecting the burning cable to the ship.
+No sampling, sound, or auditing of tanks must be in progress while connecting or disconnecting the burning cable to the ship.

 4) Shut Down Ballast Tanks

 All segregated ballast tanks should be closed.
-Cargo leaks from the cargo tanks into permanent ballast tanks this can create a serious pollution problem.
+Cargo leaks from the cargo tanks into permanent ballast tanks can create a serious pollution problem.
 Ingress of water from the ballast tanks into the cargo spaces should also be checked on a daily basis.

 5) Short Natural Ventilation

 If need be, any kind of ventilation must be shut off or isolated from the direction of the cargo vapor flow.

 6) Shut Tank Lids

 No tank lids on the entire vessel should be left open.
 It should be ensured that all cargo tank hatches, ports, or access openings are closed tightly.
 In this manner, the escape of oil and other hydrocarbon vapors can be prevented.